smithy-lang/smithy/docs/source/spec/language-specification.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The Smithy IDL supports escape sequences only within quoted strings.
 Smithy
-supports all of the same escape sequences as JSON plus escaping of single
+supports all of the same escape sequences as JSON.
-quotes.

 The following sequences are allowed: